BaoPham92/js-intro/readme.md

 ## Think-Pair-Share: Identify Javascript features in Cookie Clicker.
 * 2 minutes: Go look at [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) .
 Play with it.
-Think about what's allowing these behaviors to exist.
+Think about how the page responds to your actions (clicks).
+What's allowing these behaviors to exist.
 * 3 minutes: Discuss and compare findings in pairs.
 * Think about what functionality the site has after it has loaded.
 * Why would you say a particular feature is "run" by Javascript instead of, say, CSS?